asq-sheriff/AI-Production-Checklist/README.md

 ## 🤖 Agentic AI & Multi-Agent Systems

+> **Why it matters:** 79% of organizations are already using AI agents in production.
+Agentic systems can handle complex workflows autonomously, but without proper design patterns they become unpredictable and unreliable.
+This section covers proven enterprise patterns for building agents that work together effectively.

 ### Agentic AI Design Patterns
 - [ ] **Task-Oriented Agents**
   - [ ] Clear success criteria defined